AnushkaGharage/anushka-blogs/_posts/2025-08-25-What-I-Learnt-In-College.md

 College is supposed to be “the best four years of your life.”
 And honestly, sometimes it was… sometimes it wasn’t.
 Between late-night grind, last-minute submissions, unexpected failures, and those rare golden wins, I came out with more lessons than grades🤌.

-### 1. Failure is Part of the Deal
+### 1. Failures, CGPA & What Really Matters
 If you haven’t failed in college, did you even go to college? 😂 Whether it’s flunking a test, messing up a presentation, or not getting into a club you wanted, failure is kind of like the unofficial syllabus.

-I still remember my very first semester.
-I failed my BEEE end-sem exam.
+I still remember my very first semester—I failed my BEEE end-sem exam.
 My very first ‘F’ in life.
 I won’t lie, I cried.
 Like full-on, “my life is over” crying.
-Looking back now, it’s funny because that subject has literally *zero* relevance to my future.
-But at that time, it felt like the end of the world.
+Looking back now, it’s funny, but at that time, it felt like the end of the world.
 Fast forward to my fourth semester, I failed again.
-This time it was *COA* (Computer Organization & Architecture).
-But here’s the difference: I didn’t cry, I didn’t even feel bad after the exam.
-I just shrugged, started prepping for the makeup exam, and guess what?
-I scored a decent 7 and actually understood the subject better while studying for the makeup than I did during the actual semester.
+This time it was COA (Computer Organization & Architecture).
+But here’s the difference: I didn’t cry, I just started prepping for the makeup exam, and guess what?
+I scored decent and actually understood the subject better while studying for the makeup than I did during the actual semester.
-You just realize there are far more greater failures in life than just an F in college.
-A single F isn’t that fatal.
+Over time you realize there are far greater failures in life than just an F in college.
+Sometimes you fail because you genuinely didn’t prepare enough, but sometimes it’s because life gets heavy—maybe you’re dealing with personal struggles, grief, or simply too much at once.
+Either way, a single F isn’t that fatal.

-👉 Failing in 1-2 subjects is okay, but if you fail 4 subjects every sem, you need help, really🙂.
+(Failing in 1–2 subjects is okay, but if you’re failing 4 subjects every semester, you might need real help🙂.)

-### 2. CGPA is Not a Personality Trait
-One of the biggest traps in college is comparing marks.
-“Oh, they’ve got a 9 CGPA, they must be a genius.”
-Nope.🙅‍♀️

-What I learnt is that higher CGPA doesn’t automatically mean you’re smarter, and a low grade doesn’t mean you’re dumb.
-You simply can’t master an entire subject in four months, it’s unrealistic.
-So I learnt to **prioritize**: some subjects I just crammed for survival, and others I took time to actually understand.
-And that worked for me.

-And honestly, as much as I admire people who can write **10 pages with purposely bigger handwriting just to get more marks,** that’s jugaad.
-It works for semester exams, but this jugaad won’t work in real life struggles.
-Out there, you need actual solutions, not filler content.

-That’s why I always preferred writing what’s **relevant and to the point**, instead of stretching answers with nonsense.
-Sure, my marks didn’t always hit the ceiling, but I walked out knowing I actually understood something rather than faking it on paper.

-👉 High CGPA doesn’t automatically make you genius.
-It just means you’re better at fighting sleep the night before exams.

-### 3. Make Time for What Actually Matters
-Ah yes, the dreaded 75% attendance rule.
-Everyone’s nightmare.
-T_T

-Skipping a class or two won’t ruin your life, but skipping opportunities (like working on a project, joining an event, or just spending time on something you love) might.
-I realized managing my time wasn’t about attending *every* class, it was about knowing what deserved my energy.

-I don’t know why 9 AM classes felt so early, but there I was rushing to college, and still reaching just a minute late.
-And guess what?
-The classroom doors were closed, and I wasn’t allowed to enter.
-At that point, I genuinely wanted to just jump off the building.
-That one moment made me even lazier about going to class.
-It turned into being 15 minutes late… then 20… then thinking, “Why go at all when I can just self-study?”
-Of course, that eventually landed me a **warning letter for low attendance**.
-Which then flipped my mindset to: “Okay, fine.
-I’ll attend *every* class.”

-And that’s how I spent college constantly conflicted, should I really chase 75% attendance, or should I spend time on projects or events that actually mattered?

-👉 Attendance is important, but trust me, no one’s asking your attendance percentage in an interview, they’re asking what you *built*.

-(p.s.
-As a non-morning person, I was actually kinda proud of reaching the class just in time.
-But apparently, “just in time” didn’t count.)
+And then there’s CGPA.
+Honestly, it’s not a personality trait.
+Just because someone has a higher pointer doesn’t mean they’re a genius, and a low GPA doesn’t mean you’re dumb.
+It just means some people are better at cramming or writing 10 pages with “strategically large handwriting.”
+That’s jugaad—it works for exams, but in the real world, filler doesn’t get you far.
+I always preferred writing answers that were relevant and to the point, even if that meant fewer marks.
+At least I walked away actually understanding something.

+But the biggest realization?
+Grades and failures are just one side of college.
+The real game is balance—choosing what actually matters.
+In school, I thought grinding 24/7 was the only way to succeed.
+By the time I got to college, I realized saying “yes” to everything meant saying “no” to experiences that actually shaped me.
+So I made time for internship, projects, friends, and things that made me happy.
+That’s where I grew the most—not just as a student, but as a person.

+👉 The real win in college is about learning how to balance, choose wisely, and make time for what actually matters.

-### 4. Internships Teach You What College Can’t
+### 2. Internships Teach You What College Can’t
 My six-month internship taught me more than my entire four years combined.
 Seriously.
 In college, I was used to ppts, assignments, and marks.
 But in my internship, I had to **actually build things that worked**.